 As Prague becomes more of a gay friendly destination, the number of LGBTQ events taking place throughout the year has also increased.
 These are the main gay events in Prague to look out for:

 - Behind the Mask Queer Ball in March: a fun queer themed ballroom event that started in 2013 and takes place every March.
 It includes live music, a raffle competition and lots of dance performances.
 Check their website for the latest details about the next ball, including what the themed dress code will be.

-- Prague Rainbow Spring in May: an international sports tournament for LGBT athletes and their supporters.
+- Prague Rainbow Spring in May: an international sports tournament for LGBTQ athletes and their supporters.
 The Rainbow Spring has been going strong for over 20 years, with a growing number of athletes participating from all around the world.
 It usually features volleyball, swimming and badminton tournaments.

 - Prague Pride in August: Prague Pride is the largest and best gay pride event in East Europe.
 It is a week long festival taking place in early August, featuring exhibitions, live shows and entertainment.

 - Mezipatra Queer Film Festival in November: Prague’s LGBTQ film festival takes place in early November.
 It screens no fewer than 100 films, from both local Czech and international filmmakers.